 Size and Dimensions

 These black bumper plates have a standard diameter of 17.5 inches, with a thickness that varies based on weight.
-Since these plates are identical in terms of their diameter, beginners who are putting lighter weight on for power cleans can learn proper technique.
+Since these plates are identical in terms of their diameter, beginners who are putting lighter weight on for their Olympic lifts can still learn the proper technique.